softprops/zig-lambda-runtime/README.md

 ## 📼 installing

-Create a new exec project with `zig init-exec`
+Create a new exec project with `zig init-exec`.
+Copy the echo handler above into `src/main.zig`

 Create a `build.zig.zon` file to declare a dependency